Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 The blue power LED will be on permanently if the device is powered.
 The green LED is the status LED (permanently off = error, blink = associating, on = associated).

-The WIFI module is equipped with an U.FL connector and an 75 Ohm U.FL to RP-SMA pigtail cable.
+The Wi-Fi module is equipped with an U.FL connector and an 75 Ohm U.FL to RP-SMA pigtail cable.
 Depending on your application it is possible to disconnect the pigtail cable and connect your own cable.